 Throughout his career, Muschler has advanced the field of community economic development by promoting strategies that create clear, shared value and benefit communities and individuals struggling toward greater economic self-sufficiency.

-Prior to joining the Foundation, Muschler managed a national housing community development initiative at United Way of America, served as director of community economic development for the United Way of Metro Atlanta, and founded the Michigan IDA Partnership (MIDAP) and the Asset Building Policy Project in Michigan from 2000 to 2006.
-He received his Masters in Community Planning from the University of Cincinnati and undergraduate degree in urban studies from Macalester College.
+Prior to joining the Foundation, Muschler managed a national housing community development initiative at United Way of America, served as director of community economic development for the United Way of Metro Atlanta, and founded the Michigan Individual Development Accounts (IDA) Partnership and Michigan’s Asset Building Policy Project.
+He holds a master’s degree in community planning from the University of Cincinnati and a bachelor’s degree in urban studies from Macalester College.